Trillium Book Award: History

-The Trillium Award was one of several creative initiatives undertaken by the Libraries and Community Information Branch while under the direction of Wil Vanderelst during the 1980s, that encouraged the development of Ontario writers and the distribution of their works.
+The Trillium Award was one of several creative initiatives undertaken by the Libraries and Community Information Branch while under the direction of Wilfried (Wil) Vanderelst during the 1980s, that encouraged the development of Ontario writers and the distribution of their works.
 When created in 1987 the Trillium Book Award/Prix Trillium was the richest book award in Canada with a cash prize of $10,000 to the winner.
 It was also unique in that a separate $2000 would go to the publisher of the winning book to assist in its marketing and promotion.
 Under the auspices of the Libraries Branch, both the shortlisted books and the finalist were marketed through a unique logo for the prize, posters, bookmarks as well as an aggressive six-week media campaign targeting both bookstores as well as public libraries.
 (The prize today is $20,000 for the writer with $2,500 for the publisher, and $10,000/$2000 for the poetry prize.)

 The first jury was bilingual and selected seven nominees for the book award.
 Books in both languages were considered, as were poetry, fiction, and non-fiction books.
 The members of the first jury were Joyce Marshall, novelist and translator; Pierre Levesque, an Ottawa bookseller and specialist in French Canadian books; Grace Buller, retired librarian and former editor of Ontario Library Review (of Books); William Eccles, historian and Professor Emeritus; and Wayne Grady, anthologist, critic, translator, and former editor of Harrowsmith.

 The Trillium Book Award met with considerable approval from newspaper book editors at the time of the first award in 1988.
 While some critics did not like a judged competition involving personal taste in reading the material, the benefits of the award in assisting the marketing of Canadian books was thought more important.
 The Writers’ Union led at that time by the writer Matt Cohen met with Wil Vanderelst and strongly supported both programs given cutbacks in support for arts organizations at the federal level.
 Through reprioritizing, the public libraries budget these programs continued – although the writers in libraries program was eventually eliminated as part of the province’s budgetary restrictions.
 The Trillium Book Award managed to avoid the budgetary ax only through the personal support of the then Premier, Bob Rae.
 He is the only Premier of Ontario who has attended the presentation program of the award.